Guide to Starting a Business in France

 Even though a new company will be granted exemption in its first year (and possibly second year by local decision) you will be sent a Form 1003 for completion in your first year in order for the assessment process to be carried out.

-The tax is payable at the end of each year in December and can also be paid monthly.
+The tax is payable normally by 15th December, and can also be paid monthly by prior registration.

 Next: VAT